msnehagup/biztalk-docs/biztalk/core/administration-tools.md

    The WMI object model exposes and simplifies administrative APIs.
 All administration APIs expose some form of the following operations on every object they manage: create, enumerate, modify, and delete.
 WMI exposes this functionality in a consistent manner for all WMI objects.

+- **Management REST APIs** are endpoints that allow user to remotely add, update, and query status of different artifacts in your BizTalk Server environment using REST APIs.
+BizTalk **Management REST APIs** comes with a swagger definition.

+   You must [Configure the REST APIs](../install-and-config-guides/configure-biztalk-server.md) before you can use **Management REST APIs**.
+See [REST APIs reference](https://docs.microsoft.com/rest/api/biztalk/?view=rest-biztalk) for more information.

+- **Operational Data service** provides data on the instances and messages flowing through your BizTalk Server environment.
+The operational data feed is the same data you get looking at Group Hub in BizTalk Server Administration.
+The data can be accessed and queried using visualization tools, including Power BI.

+   Like **Management REST APIs**, you must [Configure the REST APIs](../install-and-config-guides/configure-biztalk-server.md) before you can use **Operational Data service**.
+See [Configure data feed for Power BI](configure-the-operational-data-feed-for-power-bi-with-biztalk-server.md) more information about how to use **Operational Data service**.

 - **Business Activity Monitoring (BAM).** BAM uses a Microsoft Office Excel workbook to provide business users with a way to see a real-time holistic view of business processes.
 For more information about BAM, see [Using Business Activity Monitoring](../core/using-business-activity-monitoring.md).